Clearbox-AI/clearbox-wrapper/README.md

 # Clearbox Wrapper

-Clearbox Wrapper is an agnostic wrapper for the most used machine learning frameworks, with the aim of facilitating the transfer of models between different cloud environments and of providing a common interface for generating output predictions.
+Clearbox Wrapper is an agnostic wrapper for the most used machine learning frameworks, with the aim to facilitate the transfer of models between different cloud environments and to provide a common interface for generating output predictions.

 ## Usage